-- Riders are required to comply with all applicable laws and regulations.
-Use of a bike or any other piece of equipment as an instrument to threaten or injure anyone is prohibited. - Examples of unsafe and abusive conduct include but are not limited to: swerving or sudden braking with the apparent intent to frighten or impede another Rider, willful crashing into another Rider, physical grabbing of another Rider, or pushing another Rider with your body or any equipment with the apparent intent to harm, threaten or frighten such other Rider. - Engagement in unsafe and abusive conduct may be grounds for referral to appropriate law enforcement.
+- Anyone attending or participating in the event is required to comply with all applicable laws and regulations.
+Use of a bike or any other piece of equipment as an instrument to threaten or injure anyone is prohibited. - Examples of unsafe and abusive conduct include but are not limited to: swerving or sudden braking with the apparent intent to frighten or impede another Rider, willful crashing into another Rider, physical grabbing of another Rider, or pushing another Rider with your body or any equipment with the apparent intent to harm, threaten or frighten such other Rider. - Engagement in unsafe and abusive conduct may be grounds for referral to appropriate law enforcement. - No profanity. - It is required that all coaches, parents, and guardians demonstrate respect for and deference to the person and the decisions of the League officials as it relates to sporting behavior of student-athletes, themselves, and other League officials.
+A failure to exhibit respectful behavior may result in restrictions imposed on the coach, the parent, or a student-athlete's participation in the League.
+League officials have complete and total discretion for the implementation of the rules, especially in regard to sporting behavior. - Coaches, parents, and guardians will also display mature and positive behavior during every event and in all interactions at all times with student-athletes, other parents, other coaches, and League officials.
+Coaches, parents, and guardians are role models to student-athletes, and must demonstrate a fair and calm response in the face of protests, complaints, conflicts, or emergencies.
+Coaches, parents, and guardians are expected to be focused on helping student-athletes develop positive character traits, learn life lessons, and grow into healthy young adults.